Oswego Health’s PPE supply somewhat worrisome

-OSWEGO – In light of concerns over shortages across the state and country, County Legislator James Karasek offered a resolution at Thursday, April 9’s county legislature meeting in support of healthcare workers and first responders and requested the federal and state government “take every measure that workers get the personal protection equipment (PPE) that they so sorely need.”
+OSWEGO — In light of concerns over shortages across the state and country, County Legislator James Karasek offered a resolution at the April 9 county legislature meeting in support of healthcare workers and first responders and requested the federal and state government “take every measure that workers get the personal protection equipment (PPE) that they so sorely need.”

 Karasek’s resolution stated the following: